syndesisio/syndesis/app/ui-react/README.md

 At the moment, you must select tests individually in the Cypress UI (for the BE recorder/replayer), because Cypress passes a custom header with the test name, which is then used to create the tape directory.
 If you do not select tests individually, it will throw all recordings into `syndesis/tapes/All Specs`, which could cause duplicate data unnecessarily.

-To replay a session (run Cypress tests using the tapes, disallowing outbound requests to the server):
+To replay a session (run Cypress tests using the tapes, disallowing outbound requests to the API server):

 `$ BACKEND=https://syndesis-staging.b6ff.rh-idev.openshiftapps.com yarn replay` or `$ yarn replay <session-name>`